-Between 2013 and 2019 the average daily pumpage for the County has been approximately 186 million gallons per day (mgd).
+Between 2013 and 2019, the average daily pumpage for the County has been approximately 186 mgd.
 During peak demand months, pumping can increase considerably (to well over 250 mgd) and is quite variable in response to weather conditions.

 Recharge to the groundwater system normally amounts to approximately half of the precipitation falling upon the County's land surface.
 This equates to 332 mgd of recharge to the groundwater system.
 The amount has increased slightly to 341 mgd because of the effectiveness of the County's recharge basins in capturing additional storm water runoff for aquifer recharge.